Can You Learn Fighting By Watching Videos? Helpful guide

 Can watching fights make you better at fighting?

 Today, many people watch UFC for the entertainment aspect of it.
 Honestly, I do it too.
-However, there’s a group of people who view fights- to improve their style.
-While that’s not as effective as practicing the techniques, one can better his skills.
+However, there’s a group of people who watch UFC fights to improve their fighting ability.
+While that’s not as effective as practicing the techniques, one can definitely better his skills that way.

 A recent UFC broadcast received an average of one million live viewers.